Air Arabia begins legal proceedings against Abraaj founder

 Naqvi is the single biggest shareholder of Abraaj Holdings, which owned the firm’s investment management business now overseen by provisional liquidators.

-Naqvi earlier this year had faced a criminal case from a local businessman against a bounced cheque, but the case was settled between the two parties.
+Naqvi earlier this year had faced a criminal case from a local businessman against a bounced check, but the case was settled between the two parties.
 Abraaj is also facing a regulatory probe in Dubai.
-(Reporting by Saeed Azhar; Editing by Stephen Coates)